Class of 2024:

 Hannah J. Elder (South Lake Tahoe, CA), CLAS, Mortar Board [editor of the WU poetry magazine Chrysalis]

 spent Fall 2012 studying in Athens with the College Year in Athens, supported by a Study Abroad Grant from Willamette's Center for Ancient Studies and Archaeology.
 Long-term, Hannah hopes to pursue a career as a literary editor; while a student, she edited the literary student journal Chrysalis and did a one-year internship with Polebridge Press while it was housed on Willamette's campus.
-Currently, she is working as an Administrative Assistant for a large utility construction company in San Diego, CA.
+Currently, she is working as a Senior Project Manager for Genalyte, a mobile medical testing lab company in San Diego, CA.

 Jessica "Jo" Heupel (Saint Charles, MO), ARCH, CLAS

 has attended our Ness of Brodgar archaeological field school on Scotland's Orkney Islands twice, the second time supported by a CASA Field School Grant.
 Her most exciting find in the summer of 2012, a well-preserved gneiss mace head, catapulted her to international fame!
 Her picture appeared in the British newspaper, The Observer (Oct 2, 2012), and even graced the cover of British Archaeology (issue 128, January-February 2013), which devoted an 8-page spread to the important discoveries on the Ness.
 She also appeared briefly on TV in a February 2013 PBS report about the Ness of Brodgar excavations.
 On January 14, 2014, Jo presented a paper on her senior thesis research at the Ness of Brodgar to the Salem Society of the Archaeological Institute of America.
 Currently, she is working as a Business Development Specialist for Ingredient Exchange in St. Louis, MO.